azzsal/Data-Structures/README.md

 # Data-Structures
-Some Data Structures codes implemented in Java just for the sake of it.
+Implementation of some data structures in Java just for the sake of it.